emissary-ingress/emissary/user-guide/tracing-tutorial-zipkin.md

 In this tutorial you will use a simple deployment of the open source [Zipkin](https://zipkin.io/) distributed tracing system to store and visualize the Ambassador Edge Stack-generated traces.
 The trace data will be stored in-memory within the Zipkin container, and you will be able to explore the traces via the Zipkin web UI.

 First, add the following YAML to a file named `zipkin.yaml`.
-This configuration will create a zipkin Deployment that uses the [openzipkin/zipkin](https://hub.docker.com/r/openzipkin/zipkin/) container image and also an associated Service.
+This configuration will create a Zipkin Deployment that uses the [openzipkin/zipkin](https://hub.docker.com/r/openzipkin/zipkin/) container image and also an associated Service.
 We will also include a `TracingService` that configures Ambassador Edge Stack to use the Zipkin service (running on the default port of 9411) to provide tracing support.

 ```yaml
 ---